-5.4.2.3 Risk calculators incorporating MRI finding
+5.4.2.3 Risk calculators incorporating MRI findings

-Several groups have developed comprehensive risk calculators which combine MRI findings with simple clinical data as a tool to predict subsequent biopsy results [298].
-Some calculators underwent external validation with good results both in terms of discrimination and clinical utility and tended to outperform risk calculators not incorporating MRI findings [299-302].
+Several groups have developed comprehensive risk calculators which combine MRI findings with simple clinical data as a tool to predict subsequent biopsy results [327].
+Some calculators underwent external validation with good results both in terms of discrimination and clinical utility and tended to outperform risk calculators not incorporating MRI findings [328-331].
 However, their use is hindered by their miscalibration due to prevalence dependency (see section 5.4.1.1).

-5.4.2.4 MRI in screening protocols
+5.4.2.4 MRI in population-based screening protocols